PRBonn/retriever/README.md

 ### Testing

 - Test the model by running: `python test.py --checkpoint {PATH/TO/CHECKPOINT.ckpt} --dataset {DATASET} --base_dir {PATH/TO/DATA}`, where `{DATASET}` is e.g. `oxford`
+- The output will be saved in the same folder of the checkpoint
+- All the results can be visualized with: `python scripts/vis_results.py`
+- The numbers of the paper are in `experiments/perceiver_pn/default/version_15/checkpoints/oxford_evaluation_query.txt`

 ## Data